Examples • Example Applications

 The model is run in implicit model using the built-in servo to automatically determine the optimum timestep.
 Note that the servo functionality may also turn off the implicit logic (and revert to explicit) if the error is becoming too large (see zone fluid implicit servo).
 If the default error threshold is used (1e-8), then you will see the model flipping back and forth from implicit to explicit.
 This will work, but you can reach the solution faster by reducing the error threshold that is used to determine when to switch back to explicit.
 In this example, an error threshold of 1e-5 is used.

-For rapid solution to steady state, the fluid bulk modulus is set using equation 12 of the fluid manual (time-scales).
+For rapid solution to steady state, the fluid bulk modulus is set using Equation (12) from the topic Solving Flow-Only and Coupled-Flow Problems).
 If the actual time evolution of pore pressures is important, and a fluid-only analysis is being performed, the command zone fluid modulus-scale can be used to set the fluid modulus to give the correct time response.
 In this case the user must first set the mechanical stiffnesses and true fluid bulk modulus.
 If a coupled analysis is being performed (mechanical and fluid), the the command zone fluid modulus-automatic should be used.

 The histories of inflow and outflow for the implicit solution are plotted in Figure 8.
 It can be seen that the inflow and outflow converge towards one another.
 As mentioned above, the flow time is not realistic.
 Figure 9 shows contours of pore pressure at a ratio of 0.01 (assumed to be close to steady state); the phreatic surface exhibits discontinuities in slope where it crosses the permeability contrasts.
 This is very similar to the steady state solution above, the main difference being the length of calculation time required.